-condition assessed in the food security survey and represented in the statistics in this report-is a household-level economic and social condition of limited or uncertain access to adequate food.
+The CNSTAT panel recommended that USDA make a clear and explicit distinction between food insecurity and hunger.
+Food insecurity-the condition assessed in the food security survey and represented in the statistics in this report-is a household-level economic and social condition of limited or uncertain access to adequate food.
 Hunger is an individual-level physiological condition that may result from food insecurity.
 The word "hunger," the panel stated in its final report, "...should refer to a potential consequence of food insecurity that, because of prolonged, involuntary lack of food, results in discomfort, illness, weakness, or pain that goes beyond the usual uneasy sensation."
 To measure hunger in this sense would require collection of more detailed and extensive information on physiological experiences of individual household members than could be accomplished effectively in the context of the CPS-FSS.
 In the CPS-FSS, one person provides information on all household members, and the basic CPS, which carries the CPS-FSS as a supplement, is focused primarily on employment and other labor force issues.
 The panel recommended, therefore, that new methods be developed to measure hunger and that a national assessment of hunger be conducted using an appropriate survey of individuals rather than a survey of households.

 The CNSTAT panel also recommended that USDA consider alternate labels to convey the severity of food insecurity without using the word "hunger," since hunger is not adequately assessed in the food security survey.
-USDA concurs with this recommendation and, accordingly, has introduced the new labels "low food security" and "very low food security" to replace "food insecurity without hunger" and "food insecurity with hunger," respectively, in this year's report.
+USDA concurred with this recommendation and, accordingly, introduced the new labels "low food security" and "very low food security" to replace "food insecurity without hunger" and "food insecurity with hunger," respectively, beginning with the 2006 report.
 USDA is collaborating with partners in the food security measurement community to explore how best to implement other recommendations of the CNSTAT panel.

 A large number of independent researchers in the academic and nutrition communities also have used the U.S. food security survey module and food security scale to assess the severity and prevalence of food insecurity in various population groups.
 One general result of these studies has been to verify the consistency of the measurement construct and the robustness of the measurement method in diverse populations and survey contexts.
-A summary list of many of these studies is available from the Brandeis University Center on Hunger and Poverty at www.centeronhunger.org.